peilun-he/PDSim/README.md

 xt <- dat$xt # state variables
 ```

-Please note, `measurement_linear` returns the logarithm of futures price
+Please note, `measurement_linear` returns the logarithm of the futures price
-(which is required by the Schwartz and Smith model), so the data simulated
+(which is required by the Schwartz and Smith model), so the simulated data
-is also the logarithm.
+is also in logarithmic scale.

 Additionally, we can estimate the hidden state variables through
 Kalman Filter (KF):